 4. Don’t be afraid to A/B Test Page Content

 Although the main content of the page should be adjusted with caution if SEO is a concern, it is prudent to test headlines, calls to action, buttons, colors, and layouts, especially above the fold.
+Just make sure you have data to compare the changes to.

 - Test one variable at a time